-Again, the setting of zero-knowledge provides a good warm-up for the general study of secure protocols.
 The following Theorem 9 is an expected PPT version of the standard result (of [GO94]) that refers to strict PPT adversaries and simulators (see also [G01, Lem.
 4.3.11]).
 Note that the standard result does not require the simulator to be black-box (let alone normal).
 The reason for the extra requirement will become clear in the proof.

 Theorem 9 (expected PPT version of sequential composition for zero-knowledge:) In this theorem zero-knowledge means the existence of a normal black-box simulator that handles any expected PPT w.r.t Definition 3 (resp., w.r.t Definition 4) adversarial verifier, where handling means that the corresponding combined simulator runs in expected PPT and produces output that is computationally indistinguishable from the real interaction.
 Suppose that (P, V) is a zero-knowledge protocol.
+Then,

-Then, sequentially invoking (P, V) for a polynomial number of times yields a protocol, denoted (P', V'), that is zero-knowledge.
+sequentially invoking (P, V) for a polynomial number of times yields a protocol, denoted (P', V'), that is zero-knowledge.

 Proof: The proof of the strict PPT version (see [G01, Sec.
-4.3.4]) proceeds in two steps: First, any verifier V^ that attacks the composed protocol (or rather the prover P') is transformed into an verifier V^{} that attacks the basic protocol (or actually the prover P).
-This transformation is quite straightforward; that is, V^{} handles a single interaction with P (while receiving the transcript of previous interactions as auxiliary input).
-Let M denote a (normal black-box) simulator for (P, V^{}) .
-Then, a simulator for the composed protocol (or rather for the attack of V^ on P') is obtained by invoking M for an adequate number of times (using a correspondingly adequate auxiliary input in each invocation).
+4.3.4]) proceeds in two steps: First, any verifier $V^$ that attacks the composed protocol (or rather the prover P') is transformed into an verifier $V^{}$ that attacks the basic protocol (or actually the prover P).
+This transformation is quite straightforward; that is, $V^{}$ handles a single interaction with P (while receiving the transcript of previous interactions as auxiliary input).
+Let M denote a simulator for $(P, V^{})$ .
+Then, a simulator for the composed protocol (or rather for the attack of $V^$ on P') is obtained by invoking M for an adequate number of times (using a correspondingly adequate auxiliary input in each invocation).

 In view of the forgoing, we take an alternative route.
-We only use the hypothesis that some normal black-box simulator can handle all strict PPT verifiers that attack the basic prover P. Next, we observe that the proof of [G01, Lem.
+We only use the hypothesis that some normal black-box simulator M can handle all strict PPT verifiers that attack the basic prover P. Next, we observe that the proof of [G01, Lem.
 4.3.11] (i.e., the strict PPT version) can be extended to the case that the simulation of the basic protocol (w.r.t strict PPT adversaries) runs in expected PPT.
-The key observation is that V^{} is not affected by the complexity of the simulator of the basic protocol (which simulates the interaction of V^{} with P).
-The only relation between V^{} and the latter simulation is that the argument refers to the behavior of V^{} when fed with various auxiliary inputs that are obtained by various invocations of the said simulator (but the length of this auxiliary input is determined by the protocol and not by the simulator).
+The key observation is that in this case $V^{}$ is strict PPT, although it will be fed with auxiliary inputs that are produced in expected PPT (by the simulation of prior interactions of $V^{}$ with P).
 Thus, we obtain an expected PPT simulation that handles any strict PPT attack on P'.
-Furthermore, the simulation amounts to invoking M for a polynomial number of times (while providing it with black-box access to V^{}), which in turn is implemented by a black-box access to V^{}).
-It follows that the simulation of (P', V^{}) is performed by a normal black-box simulator (because M is normal).
-Hence, we have obtained a normal black-box simulator that can bandle any strict PPT attack on the composed protocol (or rather on the prover P').
+Furthermore, the simulation amounts to invoking M for a polynomial number of times (while providing it with black-box access to $V^{}$ , which in turn is implemented by a black-box access to $V^{}$ ).
+It follows that the simulation of $(P', V^)$ is performed by a normal black-box simulator (because M is normal).
+Hence, we have obtained a normal black-box simulator that can handle any strict PPT attack on the composed protocol (or rather on the prover P').
 The current theorem follows by applying Theorem 8 to the latter simulator.